Nulleeet/JuoksePakoileAutomatiikka/README.md

 I take no responsibility for anything of this code.
 It was made only purpose of learning coding in python.

-Koodi tunnistaa tietyn ikkunan ja tekee siellä automaattisesti hiiren klikkejä.
+Koodi tunnistaa tietyn ikkunan ja tekee siellä automaattisesti hiiren liikuttamisia ja klikkejä.